-We know that ACA state requirements can be a little tricky, but we are always here to help simplify things.
+We know that ACA filing requirements can be a little tricky, but we are always here to help simplify ACA State filing.

 As of today, California, Massachusetts, New Jersey, Rhode Island, Vermont and the District of Columbia have Individual Mandates in place that require employers to report ACA data on the state level as well as federally.